dizukl/UKL-DIZApps/README.md

 ### Windows
 #### Simple Startup
-Download the project tree and just start the **DizAppXX.exe** file from the DizAppXX folder (currently only DizApps01.exe in the DizApps01 folder).
+Download the project tree and just start the **DizApp01.exe** file from the root folder .
 See below for the configuration opportunities.

-The DizAppXX.exe file is a Windows console app that starts all components needed, including the Python environment and the Nginx server bundled here.
+The DizApp01.exe file is a Windows console app that starts all components needed, including the Python environment and the Nginx server bundled here.

-DizAppXX.exe also kills the corresponding Python and Nginx processes when being closed itself.
+DizApp01.exe also kills the corresponding Python and Nginx processes when being closed itself.
 ATTENTION: This closing behaviour may fail on systems with a very high CPU load; Windows grants a 5 seconds period of time to finish the closing tasks.

 #### Windows Service
-A DizAppXX may be executable as a Windows service.
-Then the DizAppXX folder contains a **DizAppXXService.exe**.
-The service executable can be activated/installed using the **DizAppXXInstallService.exe** tool - or using your favorite other system management tools.
+DizApp01 may be executed as a Windows service.
+The root folder contains a **DizApp01Service.exe**.

+The service can be activated/installed using the **DizApp01InstallService.exe** tool.
+To remove the service use the **DizApp01RemoveService.exe** tool.
+Alternatively, you may use your favorite other system management tools to install or remove the service.

-DizAppXXInstallService.exe runs without parameters to install the Windows service.
-It takes the parameter 'remove' from the command line to remove the service.
+DizApp01InstallService.exe and DizApp01RemoveService.exe run without parameters.

 ### Linux
 A deployment for Linux based usage of DIZApps will be available within May 2022.